nkoehring/250kb-club/README.md

 And build the page with `yarn build`.

-The website analysis is done by `compile-list.js` which reads `pages.txt` and writes the results to `src/components/pages.mjs`. `pages.txt` is curated by hand.
+The website analysis functionality is implemented in `analyser/metrics.ts`, everything else either in `analyser/toolkit.ts`, `index.ts` or the corresponding Zola templates.
+Results are written as TOML front matter to `content/:page-slug:.md` and rendered by Zola in a later step. `pages.txt` is curated by hand.